redexp/backbone-dom-view/README.md

 <a name="each-view-prop"></a>**viewProp:** `{String}` Default: `null`

 All generated views for models in collection `each` will store in object of `DOMView.eachHelper.EachViewList` class.
-Access to this object you can get by setting `viewProp:` option with name of property which should be added to view with with `EachViewList` object.
+Access to this object you can get by setting `viewProp:` option with name of property which should be added to view with `EachViewList` object.
 Own properties of this object are models `cid` and values are views of this models. `EachViewList` has few most useful methods which works just like `Backbone.Collection` methods only for views:

 * `where` has extended functionality, it can accept regular expressions.
 * `findWhere`